Do you want to move from Squarespace to WordPress?

 If you are on Bluehost, then they will automatically install WordPress for you.

-Once you will have installed WordPress, you’ll be able to login to your WordPress admin dashboard.
+Once you have installed WordPress, you’ll be able to log in to your WordPress dashboard (admin area).

 Step 2.
 Exporting Squarespace Content